Beyond Traditional Warehouse. How IoT Makes Warehouse Automation More Affordable

 We have mountains of valuable IoT data, millions and billions of records that can and should be helpful.
 Having a super-sampling, we launch advanced analysis and gain improved forecasts to improve strategies of warehouse operation.

 IoT-based analytics allow us to find out the tiniest patterns in equipment, staff, and even 3-party behavior thanks to redundant information and machine learning algorithms.
 Sensors and RFID tags allow for tracking of the exact location in real-time and with complete information about the product.
 Having a complete view of your warehouse processes, you can tweak them in a knowingly correct way.
 For example, you can track repeat order sets to optimize storage space and minimize order picking time.
 Also, you can send the picker along the optimal route, from heavy to light goods to be collected.
-You may suddenly find some of your suppliers usually delay through the bad weather, and adjust your operations to this fact or put thought into determinations of a contract.
+You may suddenly find some of your suppliers usually delay through the bad weather and adjust your operations to this fact or put thought into determinations of a contract.

-Augmentation of WMS – IoT-Based WMS
+Augmentation of WMS – IoT-Based Warehouse Automation

 The IoT application can be used as a separate management tool for a specific warehouse process, as well as an extension connected to the existing Warehouse Management System (WMS).
 It boosts the WMS-delivered efficiency through the IoT data collection is of the highest quality.
 Thanks to comprehensive tracking, and increased visibility in real-time, the receiving and placement, order picking, packing, and fulfillment, shipping, inventory control, labor management, yard and dock management, and other related processes can be substantially improved automatically.